alagogianni/Air-Quality-and-Weather-Analysis/Notebooks_Walkthrough.md

 **Purpose:**
 - Imported and merged all air pollution data.
 - Ensured no records were lost despite some stations not having values for all dates.
-- Removed the AQI data included in each pollutant file to retain only the critical parameter’s AQI (the highest AQI derived from the pollutant, indicating the highest concentration).
+- Removed the AQI data included in each pollutant file to retain later on the process only the critical parameter’s AQI (the highest AQI derived from the pollutant, indicating the highest concentration).

 ### 2. [AQI File](https://github.com/alagogianni/Air-Quality-and-Weather-Analysis/blob/main/Data_merging/2_AQI_FILE.ipynb)